ForAeons/Formyadable/README.md

 - [x] Implement a simple authentication system where users are authenticated solely by their user name (a system that is similar to when2meet.com).

 - [x] Implement the ability to perform basic CRUD operations for forum threads and comments.
+(Backend only so far)

 - [x] Implement a category/tagging system to categorise threads so that they are easier to search for.
+(Backend only so far)

 - [x] Set up a backend